-See where to drink, and uncover fantastic breweries in Black Mountain, NC.
-Plus, encounter a delicious meadery and cidery as well as a distillery serving up craft cocktails.
+See where to drink and uncover fantastic breweries in Black Mountain, NC.
+Plus, enjoy a delicious meadery and cidery as well as a distillery serving up craft cocktails.

-I’m pretty sure that you’ll love these breweries for their outdoor seating, brews, and murals.
-Let’s get started!
+We are pretty sure that you’ll love these breweries for their outdoor seating, brews, and murals.

 3 Must-Visit Breweries In Black Mountain, NC

 1. Black Mountain Brewing